HimanshuSharma-IITKGP/My-Projects/README.md

 ## Tic-Tac-Toe Game
 ### Features In This Project Are :
                 - Multiple games can be played without resetting
-                - Computer plays a random move based on location of empty cells
+                - Computer plays the best move
-                - Tracking the score of computer and user
+                - Tracks the score of computer and user
+                - Counter of total games played
                 - Each individual game can be played from different options (cross/circle)
                 - Reset button reset back everything